SanjeevaRDodlapati/QeMLflow/docs/reports/completion/PHASE_3_COMPLETION_REPORT.md

 ## 🏆 Conclusion

-**Phase 3 has been successfully completed**, marking the **full transformation** of the fundamentals trilogy to use the ChemML tutorial framework.
+**Phase 3 has been successfully completed**, marking the **full transformation** of the fundamentals trilogy to use the QeMLflow tutorial framework.
 The refactored DeepChem tutorial provides:

 - **Comprehensive Drug Discovery Education**: From basics to advanced applications
 - **Framework Integration Excellence**: Full utilization of all tutorial components
 - **Real-World Relevance**: Practical applications and career guidance
 - **Educational Innovation**: Interactive, progressive learning experience

-The **fundamentals trilogy** now serves as a **gold standard** for computational chemistry education, demonstrating the power and flexibility of the ChemML tutorial framework.
+The **fundamentals trilogy** now serves as a **gold standard** for computational chemistry education, demonstrating the power and flexibility of the QeMLflow tutorial framework.

 **🎯 Phase 3: MISSION ACCOMPLISHED!** 🎉

 ---

 *Generated on June 15, 2025*
-*Part of the ChemML Tutorial Framework Development Project*
+*Part of the QeMLflow Tutorial Framework Development Project*